 Steamed artichokes are served with a lemon butter dip.
 Some gardeners think the tender base is the best part of growing, cooking and eating artichokes.

-In warmer regions, cut back plants to about 8 inches above the ground and mulch with clean straw or other mulch to protect the crown of the plant.
+In warmer regions, artichokes can survive the winter.
+Cut back plants to about 8 inches above the ground and mulch with clean straw or other mulch to protect the crown of the plant.
 If temperatures dip below 25 degrees Fahrenheit, crowns may not make it through the cold.